artakhak/JsonQL/docs/index.rst

 .. sourcecode:: csharp

-    // Create an instance of JsonQL.Query.QueryManager here.
+    // Set the value of queryManager to an instance of JsonQL.Query.IQueryManager here.
+    // The value of JsonQL.Query.IQueryManager is normally created by Dependency Injection container
-    // This is normally setup in DI normally using a singletone binding done on application start.
+    // and it is normally configured as a singleton.
     IQueryManager queryManager = null!;

     // NOTE: Data.json has a root JSON with a collection of employees.